ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

    - Click **Discovery**, and click **Discover Portal**.
    - Input the IP address of your iSCSI target and leave the Port at the default value of 3260.
    - Click **Advanced** to open the Advanced Settings window.
-   - On the Local adapter list, select Microsoft&reg; iSCSI Initiator.
+   - On the Local adapter list, select Microsoft iSCSI Initiator.
    - On the Initiator IP list, select the IP address of the host.
    - On the Target Portal IP list, select the IP of one of the storage interfaces.
    - Select **Enable CHAP log-on** to turn on CHAP authentication.![Enable CHAP login.](/images/Advanced_0.svg){: caption="Figure 3.
 Enable CHAP Login in Advanced Settings." caption-side="bottom"}